fazo96/LC2.js/README.md

     - not tested much yet
 - __Assembler__
     - can parse all instructions with arguments
-    - pseudo instruction implementation started, not done yet
+    - pseudo instruction implementation half done, not finished yet
     - symbol table building and argument labels not working yet
     - instruction labels are parsed but ignored
     - error handling not implemented yet